 Sponsor and status

-This bill was introduced on September 20, 1979, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 20, 1979, in a previous session of Congress, but it did not receive a vote.

 Representative for Texas's 14th congressional district